 We here at Deckstainhelp.com remain committed to being your source for industry insights and trends for the perfect deck stain.
 Please note that your deck should be dried for a few days prior to stain application following prep, excluding Restore-A-Deck stain, which can be applied on the same day as the prep.
 We encourage comments so feel free to leave us one below.

 A deck staining project is something any do it yourself enthusiast can accomplish.
-Most of what needs to be done can be found online in how to articles.
+Most of what needs to be done can be found online on how-to articles.
 Cleaning the deck with the proper chemicals and methods is crucial.
 However, after the deck is cleaned and ready to be stained there are a few things to consider that can make or break the success of the project.

 Once a deck is cleaned it should be allowed to dry for several days before the stain is applied.
 Most stain manufacturers have recommended drying times that may vary slightly.
-In addition to varying recommendations, other factors like weather, sun exposure, wood type, wood age, and porosity can also determine the exact amount of dry time a deck needs when applying stain.
-All things taken into account, it would seem logical to wait a long enough period so there is nothing left to chance.
-So what should be the moisture content of deck when applying stain?
+In addition to varying recommendations, other factors like weather, sun exposure, wood type, wood age, and porosity can also determine the exact amount of dry time a deck needs when applying the stain.
+When all things are taken into account, it would seem logical to wait a long enough period so there is nothing left to chance.
+So what should be the moisture content of the deck when applying the stain?